fubuloubu/WinD/README.md

 When ready to export, LaTeX templates are used to control the output format of the document.
 The resulting document will have be structured for use in a formal environment, and also can show differences between baselined versions using git diff.

+IDEAS:
+write in expressive logic (LTL/PSL), generate plain-text requirements in human-readable format? needs a LUT containing signal->plaintext naming scheme, also for LTL->plaintext.
+NLG fills in the rest? needs user-configurable extra fields, but perhaps punt this into a separate product?